shuichiro-endo/socks5-nginx-module/README.md

 This supports CONNECT of the socks5 command only.
 (BIND and UDP ASSOCIATE are not available.)

+This is the Nginx module.
+Click [here](https://github.com/shuichiro-endo/socks5-apache-module) for the Apache module.

 ## How it works
 ```mermaid
 sequenceDiagram